 Some of the Facebook Pages I follow are:

-8. Start travel hacking
+8. How to find cheap flights: Start travel hacking

 I wrote an extensive article on how to start travel hacking at the end of last year and highly recommend signing up for a rewards credit card to take advantage of rewards points which you can use to fly for free (or upgrade to business class for free) or for free hotel stays.